exercism/python/concepts/fractions/about.md

 However, the fractions constructor is quite flexible.

 Most obviously, it can take take two integers.
-Common factors are removed, to convert the fraction to its "lowest form": the smallest integers that accurately represent the fraction.
+Common factors are automatically removed, converting the fraction to its "lowest form": the smallest integers that accurately represent the fraction.

 ```python
 >>> from fractions import Fraction